sdrap/FM_Lecture/docs/lecture/02-risk-management/021-what-is-risk.md

 ### Value at Risk (V@R)

 The value at risk (V@R) is a widely used risk assessment measure introduced in the finance industry by JP Morgan around 1995.
+However as an instrument for measuring risk, it has been used for centuries in insurrance industry and turns out to be a very well known mathematical concept.
 It measures downside risk as follows: